Æthelred the Unready

 Æthelred was only nine to twelve years old when he became king, and during his minority the country was governed by his father's leading advisers, including his mother.
 When he came of age in the mid-980s, he rejected these advisers and adopted new ones, who persuaded him to grant them property at the expense of the church.
 By the early 990s he had come to regret the course he had followed and to see the Viking raids as God's punishment for his persecution of the church.
-The 990s and early 1000s was the most successful period of his reign, when his advisers were of high calibre and there were major cultural achievements in Latin and Old English literature.
-Failure in war continued, and in 1002 he ordered the St Brice's Day massacre of Danes, which is seen by historians as a sign of his increasing paranoia, which culminated in the rise of Eadric Streona in about 1009.

-Æthelred was seen as a bad king by historians after the Norman Conquest, and in the later Middle Ages he acquired his epithet "the Unready".
-This view was endorsed by historians until the late twentieth century, when a new generation reassessed his record and argued that although his reign ended catastrophically there were significant achievements in the 990s and early 1000s.
+The 990s and early 1000s formed the most successful period of his reign, when his advisers were of high calibre and there were major cultural achievements in Latin and Old English literature.
+Historians writing after the Norman Conquest saw him as a bad king until the late twentieth century, when a new generation reassessed his record and argued that although his reign ended catastrophically, there were significant achievements in the 990s and early 1000s.